-<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialog-Boxes > -> Roller Life tab |
+<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialogs > -> Roller Life tab |

-To Calculate Roller Life, you must :
+To Calculate Roller Life, you must:

-Parameters tab STEP 1:Enable Show Roller and Cam Life STEP 2:Enter a Safety Factor (CAM) The Roller's Safety-Factor is equal to the Square of the Cam's Safety-Factor.
-See Parameters tab > Enable Lifetimes, Edit Safety-Factor Roller Life tab STEP 3:Select a Roller bearing manufacturer and Roller bearing If you Enable ISO 281 Modification Factors.
-STEP 4:Select or enter a Reliability Factor STEP 5:Enter the Oil Operating Temperature, and Viscosity at two other Temperatures (usually 40ºC and 100ºC) STEP 6:Enter the Lubrication Type and select the Contamination Level.
+Parameters tab ( Parameters tab > Enable Lifetimes, Edit Safety-Factor ) STEP 1:Enable Show Roller and Cam Life STEP 2:Enter a Safety Factor (CAM) Note: The Roller's Safety-Factor is equal to the Square of the Cam's Safety-Factor.
+Top-Tip - Enter Safety-Factor = 1 to help you the basic Roller Life results, then enterparameters.
+Roller Life tab STEP 3:Select a Roller bearing manufacturer and Roller bearing If you Enable ISO 281 Modification Factors: STEP 4:Select or enter a Reliability Factor STEP 5:Enter the Oil Operating Temperature, and Oil Viscosity at two other Temperatures (usually 40ºC and 100ºC) STEP 6:Enter the Lubrication Type and select the Contamination Level.
 Review the Roller's Lifetime |

-2D-Cam dialog-box > Roller Life tab
+2D-Cam dialog > Roller Life tab

 Select a Manufacturer and Bearing Part-Number of Parameter